zakfisher/edm-podcasts/readme.md

 By default the point release is incremented.
 To increment minor and major versions use `gulp release-minor` and `gulp release-major`

-Currently the app is managed with the westfield.andriod@gmail.com account
+Currently the app is managed with the westfield.andriod@gmail.com account (that's not a typo)

 ###Node express server